 - Three semester hours in electives from either section of the Rhetoric Course List

-- No more than six of the fifteen semester hours may count toward the student’s major, supporting courses, and college requirements
+- No more than six credits may overlap with the student’s major, supporting courses, or college requirements.

 - No course used to satisfy the requirements of another minor may count toward the rhetoric minor.